For comprehensive Microsoft monitoring, the right SQL query optimizer is a must. In this article, we’re going to look at the best software.

 First up on this list we have SolarWinds Database Performance Analyzer.
-SolarWinds Database Performance Analyzer is a query optimization tool that was built for query performance monitoring and tuning.
-With this tool, you can monitor the performance of SQLs, Client Machines, Users and Applications through a dashboard.
+SolarWinds Database Performance Analyzer is a SQL query optimizer that was built for query performance monitoring and tuning.
+With this management tool, you can monitor the SQL server performance, Client Machines, Users and Applications through a dashboard.
 You can view graphs of all these entities to find any larger performance trends.

 With SolarWinds Database Performance Analyzer, you can monitor databases 24/7 for performance anomalies.
 Views show data like Top Waits for SQL (Hours) which help to show the state of the network.
 If your network performance is declining SolarWinds Database Performance Analyzer gives you the heads-up you need to start troubleshooting for a solution.

 You can use SolarWinds Database Performance Analyzer to monitor the following database management systems: Azure SQL databases, MySQL, Aurora, ASE, Oracle, MariaDB, and IBM Db2.
 The status of your database is shown via an overview page which details Wait, Tuning, CPU, memory, and disk status.
 All of this information is color-coded so that you can see promptly if there is a problem that needs to be addressed.

 - Monitors Azure SQL databases, MySQL, Aurora, ASE, Oracle, MariaDB, and IBM Db2

 - SQL query optimization guidance

 - Spots resource locks

 - No SaaS version